Louisiana State Capitol: Old State Capitol

 Included in the Louisiana State Constitution of 1845 was a clause that required the state capital to be moved from New Orleans by 1849.
 A committee was formed to prepare a site for the eventual move and, the designs by James H. Dakin were chosen in a competition on May 5, 1847.
 The city of Baton Rouge donated a plot of land situated on a bluff overlooking the Mississippi River to the state on September 7 for the construction of the new capitol.
 Dakin's design for the capitol consisted of a "castellated" Gothic Revival building, a rarity for government buildings in the United States.
 The capitol was dedicated on December 1, 1849 in what was planned to be a grand ceremony.
 However, a devastating fire in Baton Rouge a week prior saw the funds reallocated as aid for the victims, which was deemed a "more worthy cause".
-Despite the Old State Capitol being considered the best example of Gothic Revival architecture in the South, Mark Twain recounted from his time as a steamboat pilot that it was "pathetic" and likely the result of the "medieval romances" of Sir Walter Scott.
+The Old State Capitol is considered the best example of Gothic Revival architecture in the South, although it was notably criticized by Mark Twain, who called it an "architectural falsehood" due to its cod-medieval appearance (which he attributed to the influence of Sir Walter Scott).